Calculating Variance In Excel

 The following table provides a description of the different types of variance function.
-This will help you to decide which of the functions should be used when calculating variance in Excel.
+This will help you to decide which of the functions you need to calculate a variance in Excel.

 Population or Sample Variance |